congatudo/Congatudo/docs/_pages/integrations/mqtt.md

 - [Node-RED](./node-red)

-Other home automation software that follows the [Homie convention](https://homieiot.github.io/) should also be able to automatically discover your Valetudo instance.
+Other home automation software that follows the [Homie convention](https://homieiot.github.io/) should also be able to automatically discover your Congatudo instance.

 <div style="text-align: center;">
     <a href="https://homieiot.github.io" rel="noopener" target="_blank">